dwyl/learn-alpine.js/drag-and-drop.md

-Again there are a few steps to make sure the highlight for the selected item is properly dispalyed.
+Again there are a few steps to make sure the highlight for the selected item is properly displayed.
 However all the clients should now be able to see the drag/drop action!

 So far we have added the code to be able to drag an item, however we haven't yet implemented the code to sort the items.

-We want to switch the positions of the items when the selected item is hover another item.
+We want to switch the positions of the items when the selected item is hovering over another item.
 We are going to use the [dragover](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dragover_event) event for this: